ampboris/java-cart/README.md

 - Java jdk 8
 - Maven
 - Java and Maven runnable environment
+- Preferrably using IntelliJ :)
+- IDE to import project as mvn project

 ## To run tests:

     mvn clean test

 ## To run coverage (using jacoco)
+    report is in java-cart-master\target\site\jacoco

     mvn clean package